arunneru/MorrisLecarNeuron/README.md

 # Interactive visualization of morris lecar model

-To run (on linux, via commandline):
+To run (on a linux machine, via commandline):
 ```console
 foo@bar:~ python morrisInteractive.py
 ```

 There are three subplots and four ways to interact with the figure generated once you run the script
 - LEFT subplot: plot of voltage and inactivation variable in the phase space
 	- Nullcline